dazitzel/SignWritingLaTeX/README.md

 ## Supplements

 My current focus is supplements for lessons 1-15.
 I've settled down on the idea that you should understand the writing system within a semester.
-I'm still working on the exact order of presentation (sorting again), but I plan to place these up here as well.
+I still plan on placing these up here as well.